dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 **************************************************
 ```

-The expression `upper_ci >=lower_ci` was false for almost 7.4% rows probably because the column upper_ci or lower_ci is NULL so the expression was false.
+The expression `upper_ci >= lower_ci` was false for almost 7.4% rows probably because the column upper_ci or lower_ci is NULL so the expression was false.

 Let's update the SQL expression and count rows with NULL values as valid.